MiloszKom/nest-blogger-api/README.md

 cd nest-blogger-api
 ```

+#### **2. Create an .env.dev file in the root of the project**

-#### **2. Build and start the containers**
+#### **3. Build and start the containers**
 In the root directory type:
 ```bash
 npm run docker:dev
 ```

-#### **3. Access the API**
+#### **4. Access the API**
 Once the containers are running, open your browser or API client and navigate to:
 ```bash
 http://localhost:3000
 ```

 **Note:**
-The server is configured to run with default settings and does not require a .env file to start.
+The server is configured to run with default environment settings.
+Although it does not require any specific variables to be defined, it does require a .env.dev file to exist in the root directory.
+This file can be empty unless you want to override the default values listed below:
-However, if you want to customize environment variables, feel free to create a .env.dev file in the root directory, these following values are the default:
 ```bash
 NODE_ENV=development